2014 NBA playoffs: (4) Houston Rockets vs. (5) Portland Trail Blazers

 The two teams faced off in the playoffs for the fourth time and the Blazers tried to defeat the Rockets after losing their previous three encounters.
 In Game 1, the Rockets held an 11-point lead with 4:30 remaining in the fourth quarter but the Blazers rallied to force overtime.
 It again appeared the Rockets had too large of a lead to overcome when they led by 6 in overtime but LaMarcus Aldridge hit a desperation three to spark an 8–0 run.
 The Rockets had a chance to win but James Harden missed a three-pointer as they took away home court advantage and a 1–0 series lead.
 Aldridge scored a career-high 46 points to lead the Blazers.
 In Game 2, the Rockets had no answers for Aldridge once again as he scored 43 points to give the Blazers a 112–105 win and a 2–0 series lead heading to the next two games in Portland.
 In Game 3, Nicolas Batum was able to force overtime with a 3 with 41 seconds remaining in regulation.
 In overtime, with the two teams tied at 116, seldom-used Troy Daniels hit a crucial 3-pointer.
 The Blazers had a chance to force overtime but Batum missed his three-pointer and Harden made two free throws to clinch the game.
 In Game 4, the two teams went to overtime again after Dwight Howard hit a dunk with 3 seconds remaining in regulation before Mo Williams missed a 3 at the buzzer.
 However, the Blazers had a 9–2 run in overtime to clinch a 3–1 series lead for the Blazers.
 The Rockets had a chance to tie the game but Wesley Matthews stole the ball.

 Facing elimination in Game 5, the Rockets held Aldridge to 8 points as they lived to fight another day with a 108–98 win to trim the Blazers' series lead to 3–2.
 Game 6 was close in the final minute.
-It seemed that a Game 7 was inevitable when Chandler Parsons hit a reverse layup with 0.9 seconds remaining but the Rockets' hearts were broken when Damian Lillard hit a game-winning three-point shot at the buzzer to send Portland to the second round of the playoffs.
+It seemed that a Game 7 was inevitable when Chandler Parsons hit a reverse layup with 0:9 seconds remaining but the Rockets' hearts were broken when Damian Lillard hit a game-winning three-point shot at the horn to send Portland to the second round of the playoffs.
 The most recent person to hit a series-winning buzzer beater prior to Lillard was John Stockton, who hit the game-winning three-point shot against Houston in 1997 to advance to the Finals.
 With their win, Portland advanced to the second-round appearance for the first time since 2000, ending a 14-year drought which was the longest at the time.